medibrick2025/Thermistor-Stethoscope-Spirometer-ECG/Thermistor/README.md

-This is the folder for the ECG project, containing all the necessary files.
+This is the folder for the Thermistor project, containing all the necessary files.